Abu-Sayid/toDoListApp/README.md

 Added animations for better user experience.

-To launch your react project in your browser,
+To launch the react project in your browser,

 1. Download Node.js